matteodegobbi/vault/Computer_Vision/teoria/Spatial Filtering (6).md

 [[Low, Mid and High level image processing (9)|Low level image processing]].
 Local operations:
 * Linear and non-linear filters
-* The output value depends on the initial values of the pixel + its neighbors Local operations are defined based on a filter/kernel.
+Local operations are defined based on a filter/kernel.
 The kernel defines a neighborhood and a weight associated with each pixel involved in the computation.
 ![[Pasted image 20240402143039.png]]
 Local operations are performed in the spatial domain of the image.